About Our Program

-- Employment rate: 100% of graduates were employed as PTs within six months of passing the licensure exam.
+- Employment rate: 100% of licensed graduates employed within six months of passing the licensure exam

 If you have a question about the department's accreditation status or wish to express a concern about accreditation, you are encouraged to contact CAPTE.